|

 Knowing what counts as a fault will save you headache midgame.
 Common faults include:

-A let is a little different—if your serve touches the net but still lands in the correct court, you get to replay the serve.
-During casual games, “let” might also be called if something outside interrupts play, but in tournaments, it specifically refers to a let serve.
+A let works a little differently—you replay the serve when your ball touches the net but still lands in the correct service box.
+In casual games, players might also call a “let” when something outside the court interrupts play, but in tournaments, the term applies only to a let serve.

 Singles vs. Doubles: What Changes?